EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.string.md

 ### tools.string.strdouble2double

 - strdouble2double function                                           General Description: Convert string, souble or any data type to double.
-Unlike str2double.m, this script doesn't return NaN if
+Unlike str2double.m, this script doesn't return NaN if the input is already a double.